 In addition, you must achieve at least grade B in GCSE Mathematics and at least grade B in both GCSE Core and Additional Science or grade B in two Science subjects if you are taking triple science.
 If your B (or above) grades are in triple Science, one of these must be Physics.

-What qualification will I get?AS-Level Physics at the end of the first year of study.
-A-Level Physics after the second year.
+What qualification will I get?A Level Physics after the second year.